AzalDevX/leisagun/README.md

 ## Issues and Suggestions

-If you encounter issues or have suggestions to improve Leisagun, please open an issue in this repository.
+If you encounter issues or have suggestions to improve Leisa-gun, please open an issue in this repository.
 We are eager to receive your feedback and make Leisagun an even better app.

 ## License